Tamago55/Aishiteru-Signal/README.md

 ## Overview

 This Java application translates Japanese Katakana characters into Morse code and vice versa.
 It provides a graphical user interface (GUI) for users to input Katakana or Morse code and see the corresponding translation.
-Additionally, the application simulates a traffic light system to represent the Morse code visually.
+Additionally, the application represents the Morse code visually.

 ![Katakana](images/katakana.gif)